hagbard-c/snom-robotic-arm-remote-control/README.md

 $ make USE_LIBV4L2=true clean all
 $ sudo make install
 ```
-Allow the web server to controll mjpeg-streamer by adding the user www-date to the video group:
+Allow the web server to control mjpeg-streamer by adding the user www-date to the video group:
 ```Shell
 sudo usermod -aG video www-data
 ```